 A reference set of raw water analyses shall be completed for each Well for which a Zones of Influence map has been established.
 Said analyses shall be completed within 185 days after March 7, 1988, for existing wells.
 A copy of the analytical report shall be forwarded to ERM and the PBCHD within 14 days of completion.
 For any new well, this set of analyses shall be completed prior to the release of the well into service by the PBCHD within in and ERM.
 Said analyses shall address inorganic priority pollutants as listed in Appendix 4, Organic Priority Pollutants, and organic pollutants as listed in Chapter 62-550.
 F.A.C. and as shown in Appendix 4, Organic Priority Pollutants.
 The cost shall be borne by the utility.
-The analytical reports shall be prepared by a State of Florida certified laboratory, certified for the applicable analyses, or its authorized representative.
+The analytical reports shall be prepared by a State of Florida certified laboratory, certified for the applicable analyses.
+Samples shall be taken by the State of Florida certified laboratory performing the analyses, or its authorized representative.